The Story & the Engine: Development

 The idea for the Barber came to Ellams after he learned that the term for "ghost writer" in the French language was "le nègre" (lit.
 'Black person').
 He decided to expand on that concept by making the antagonist an African male who had written stories for everyone and did not receive any credit for their work.
 This was later connected to Anansi, a West African mythological character known for associations with stories.
 Ellams also wrote the episode as a "companion piece" to the 2024 Doctor Who episode "Dot and Bubble", because of how the Doctor's skin colour played into the story.
-According to Davies, Ellams' episode was initially intended to be sequenced directly after "Dot and Bubble" as part of the fourteenth series, but was ultimately pushed back into the fifteenth, due to the later decision to instead include a script written by Kate Herron and Briony Redman ("Rogue").
+According to Davies, Ellams's episode was initially intended to be sequenced directly after "Dot and Bubble" as part of the fourteenth series, but was ultimately pushed back into the fifteenth, due to the later decision to instead include a script written by Kate Herron and Briony Redman ("Rogue").

 At one time, there were concerns over whether the episode's antagonist was "too frightening".
 However, throughout writing it, Ellams kept advice given to him by Chris Chibnall that the series is "a sci-fi and horror for eight-year-olds, but also for all ages" in mind.
 The episode explores themes of "identity, displacement, and destiny".
 Elements of two poems written by Ellams for his 2020 poetry compilation book The Actual, "Fuck / Time" and "Fuck / Drums", are repurposed in it; the former is used for the first story told about Yo-Yo Ma, and the latter references Doctor Who, mentioning the TARDIS in an expression of Afrofuturism.
 The episode's setting of Lagos, Nigeria, was identified by Gatwa as a "dream storyline" for him in 2022, prior to it being written.